 requirements of Health and Safety Code sections 1596.7 to 1597.71.

-(6) "Commercial Motor Vehicle" means any vehicle or combination of vehicles defined in Vehicle Code Section 15210(b) and any other motor truck or bus with a gross vehicle weight rating of 10,001 pounds or more, except the following:
+(6) "Commercial Motor Vehicle" means any vehicle or combination of vehicles defined in California Vehicle Code section 15210(b) and any other motor truck or bus with a gross vehicle weight rating of 10,001 pounds or more, except the following:

 (A) a zero emission vehicle; or

-(B) a pickup truck as defined in Vehicle Code Section 471.
+(B) a pickup truck as defined in California Vehicle Code section 471.

-(7) "Driver" is as defined in Vehicle Code Section 305.
+(7) "Driver" is as defined in California Vehicle Code section 305.

+(8) "Emission standard" as it applies to compliance with the requirements and standards set forth in this section, and the remedies provided for in the Health and Safety Code for noncompliance, relates to the emission characteristics of a motor vehicle or off-road engine and means:

+(A) a numerical limit on the amount of a given pollutant that a motor vehicle engine or off-road engine may emit into the atmosphere; or

+(B) a requirement that a motor vehicle, motor vehicle engine, or off-road engine be equipped with a certain type of pollution-control device or some other design feature related to the control of emissions.

+(9) Evaporative emission standards" are a subset of emission standards that refer to the specific motor vehicle fuel evaporative emission standards and test procedures incorporated by reference in title 13, CCR section 1976 to which a vehicle is certified.

+(10) "Exhaust emission standards" or tailpipe emission standards" are a subset of emission standards that collectively refer to the specific standards to which a motor vehicle, motor vehicle engine, or offroad engine is certified.

-(8) “Executive Officer” means the Executive Officer of the California Air Resources Board or his or her delegate.
+(11) “Executive Officer” means the Executive Officer of the California Air Resources Board or his or her delegate.

-(9) "Fuel-fired heater" means a fuel burning device that creates heat for the purpose of (1) warming the cab or sleeper berth compartment of a vehicle or (2) warming the engine oil and/or coolant for easy start-up of the vehicle's engine but does not contribute to the propulsion of the vehicle.
+(12) "Fuel-fired heater" means a fuel burning device that creates heat for the purpose of (1) warming the cab or sleeper berth compartment of a vehicle or (2) warming the engine oil and/or coolant for easy start-up of the vehicle's engine but does not contribute to the propulsion of the vehicle.

-(10) "Gross vehicle weight rating" is as defined in Vehicle Code Section 350.
+(13) "Gross vehicle weight rating" is as defined in California Vehicle Code section 350.

-(11) "Highway" is as defined in Vehicle Code Section 360.
+(14) "Highway" is as defined in California Vehicle Code section 360.

-(12) "Idling" means the vehicle engine is running at any location while the vehicle is stationary.
+(15) "Idling" means the vehicle engine is running at any location while the vehicle is stationary.